rmartinho/flamingdangerzone/_posts/cxx11/2012-08-15-rule-of-zero.markdown

 *Special thanks to [sehe][sehe] for taking the time for a thorough review of this post and several suggestions*

+---

+*I gave a talk for the C++ User Group Berlin on 19th November 2013.
+Unfortunately there is no video available, but you can have a look at the [slides] I used.*

  [rule of three]: http://stackoverflow.com/q/4172722/46642 "What is the Rule of Three?"
  [scoped_ptr]: http://www.boost.org/libs/smart_ptr/scoped_ptr.htm
  [auto_ptr]: http://en.cppreference.com/w/cpp/memory/auto_ptr
  [shared_ptr]: http://en.cppreference.com/w/cpp/memory/shared_ptr
  [unique_ptr]: http://en.cppreference.com/w/cpp/memory/unique_ptr
  [sehe]: http://stackoverflow.com/u/85371
+ [slides]: /resources/r0.pdf